-The NZDF Archives Section of the New Zealand Defence Force is located at files for discharged Navy, Army and Air Force personnel who have served with the
+The NZDF Archives Section of the New Zealand Defence Force is located at Trentham Camp, Upper Hutt.
+The Archives Section maintains and holds personal files for discharged Navy, Army and Air Force personnel who have served with the New Zealand Armed Forces since 1921 to the present day.